 When Someone Hits Your Car While It's Unattended

-The first thing you’ll want to do is double check to make sure the driver didn’t leave a note on your car.
+The first thing you’ll want to do is a double check to make sure the driver didn't leave a note on your car.
 Iowa § 321.264 requires drivers who hit an unattended car to notify the owner or operator of the vehicle.